 Talk Show Host Rush Limbaugh, A Conservative Lodestar, Dies At 70

-Conservative broadcaster Rush Limbaugh, who entertained millions and propelled waves of Republican politicians, has died after announcing to listeners last year that he had stage four lung cancer.
-He was 70 years old.
+Conservative broadcaster Rush Limbaugh, who entertained millions and propelled waves of Republican politicians, has died at age 70.
+He had announced to listeners last year that he had stage four lung cancer.

 Limbaugh's death Wednesday morning was confirmed by his wife, Kathryn, at the start of his radio program.